Flag of Acadia

-The flag of Acadia is a 2:3 ratioed symbolic flag representing the Acadian community of Canada.
+The flag of Acadia (Drapeau de l'Acadie) represents the Acadian community of Canada.
 It was adopted on 15 August 1884, at the Second Acadian National Convention held in Miscouche, Prince Edward Island, by nearly 5,000 Acadian delegates from across the Maritimes.

 It was designed by Father Marcel-Francois Richard, a priest from Saint-Louis-de-Kent, New Brunswick.
-Richard's flag was a French tricolour, with a star in papal colours in the blue segment, representing devotion to the Virgin Mary – and successfully proposed that it become the Acadian national flag.
-At that conference Richard, using military metaphors stated "At the great 1881 convention held in Memramcook, we joined together in an orderly army set for battle, not to wage war on our brothers who share our religion, but to defend ourselves against any threat made to our nationhood."
-He continued in stating that this army needed a banner, "a national flag".
-The Musée Acadien at the Université de Moncton has the original flag presented by Father William to the 1884 Convention.
-It was sewn by Marie Babineau.
+Richard’s flag was a French tricolour, with a gold star in papal colours added to the blue band, representing devotion to the Virgin Mary and serving as a distinctive emblem of Acadian identity.

+At the convention, Richard drew on military metaphors to argue that the Acadian movement required a visible emblem.
+He stated: “At the great 1881 convention held in Memramcook, we joined together in an orderly army set for battle, not to wage war on our brothers who share our religion, but to defend ourselves against any threat made to our nationhood,” concluding that such an army required “a national flag”.
+The flag was first raised publicly the following day, on 16 August 1884.

+The Musée acadien at the Université de Moncton preserves the earliest known convention flag.
+Research by the museum states it consisted of a commercially manufactured French tricolour to which the star was added, a task traditionally attributed to Marie Babineau, in time for the closing session of the convention.

-Also at that second convention, some suggested “La Marseillaise” as the Acadian anthem, but Richard along with Pascal Poirier were successful in declaring their choice of "Ave maris stella" as the anthem in 1884.
+During the Second Convention, some delegates proposed “La Marseillaise” as the Acadian anthem, but Richard along with Pascal Poirier ultimately declared the adoption of "Ave maris stella" in 1884.